gabrielsr/mission_control-demo/README.rst

 .. code:: bash

-    python ./mission_control_demo/lab_samples/run.py
+    ~$ python ./mission_control_demo/lab_samples/run.py
+    ~$ python ./mutrose/lab_samples/run.py

-The is an already configured 'Launch' action for vscode that can be used for execution/debuging.
+The are already configured 'Launch' actions for vscode, which can be used for execution/debuging.

 Result
 ------